Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Can you Build Muscle with Sciatica?

 You can absolutely build muscle while managing sciatica.
 As mentioned earlier, many exercises won’t aggravate your leg pain.
-If your pain is severe, focusing on upper body workouts can help you stay active while you heal.
+If your pain is severe, focusing on upper-body workouts can help you stay active while you heal.
 Most leg machines and core exercises that target the lower back are also safe to use.
 Sciatica may slow you down, but it doesn’t have to keep you sidelined for long!

 The basic muscle-building principles I have my patients follow are: